Differential Expression and the Mouse Gut-Brain Axis

 2. a standalone activity that fits into a single laboratory session.

-Duration: miniCURE: Three lab periods; standalone activity: 1-2 hours
+Duration: miniCURE: Three lab periods; standalone activity: 1-2 hours (help us improve this estimate!)

 Learning Objectives